dbp/website/essays/2018-01-16-how-to-prove-a-compiler-correct.markdown

-The cases for plus/minus/times are the cases that are slightly non-obvious, because they can contain further recursive expressions, but if you think about what the `eval` function is doing, once the stack machine _finishes_ evaluating everything that `a1` compiled to, the number that the left branch evaluated to should be on the top of the stack.
-Then once it finishes evaluating what `a2` compiles to the number that the right branch evaluated to should be on the top of the stack.
+The cases for plus/minus/times are the cases that are slightly non-obvious, because they can contain further recursive expressions, but if you think about what the `eval` function is doing, once the stack machine _finishes_ evaluating everything that `a2` compiled to, the number that the left branch evaluated to should be on the top of the stack.
+Then once it finishes evaluating what `a1` compiles to the number that the right branch evaluated to should be on the top of the stack (the reversal is so that they are in the right order when popped off).
 This means that evaluating e.g. `SPlus` will put the sum on the top of the stack, as expected.
 That's a pretty informal argument about correctness, but we'll have a chance to get more formal later.

 ## Formalizing